Clad3815/ai-function-helper-langchain/README.md

     },
     functionName: "shorten_sentence",
     description: "Rewrite the sentence to a minimum of words without breaking the context or important data.
 If the sentence can't be shorten, it will return the same sentence.",
-    // No funcReturn required if the return is a string
+    funcReturn: {
+      shortenedSentence: {
+        type: "string"
+      }
+    },
-    temperature: 1,
+    temperature: 0,
 });

-console.log(aiData); // Output: "I am a sentence that is too long and I need to be shortened.
+console.log(aiData.shortenedSentence); // Output: "I am a sentence that is too long and I need to be shortened.
 Just keep the important information."
 ```

 ## Tests

-The `test_ai_function.js` file contains a series of tests for the `aiFunction`.
-These tests cover various use cases and can be run using the `runTests` function with the desired AI model as an argument.
+The `test_ai_function.js` file provides a comprehensive suite of tests designed to verify the functionality and accuracy of the `aiFunction` across a range of scenarios.
+These tests can be executed by invoking the `runTests` function and specifying the desired AI model as an argument.

 ### Test Results

-A total of 60 tests for each function were performed using the GPT-3.5-turbo model.
-The table below shows the success rate for each function:
+We performed a total of 60 tests for each function using the GPT-3.5-turbo model.
+The table below demonstrates the success rates for each function:

 | Function                    | GPT-3.5-turbo | GPT-4 |
 |-----------------------------|---------------|-------|